-Figure 8. (a) and (c): The exchange charge in the $(1\overline{1}0)$ plane of Si with r' fixed (indicated by +) in units of electrons/cell. (b) and (d): The screened-exchange part of the self-energy $\times |r - r'|$ in the COHSEX approximation in units of au Ryd/cell.
+Figure 8. (a) and (c): The exchange charge in the $(1\bar{1}0)$ plane of Si with r' fixed (indicated by +) in units of electrons/cell. (b) and (d): The screened-exchange part of the self-energy $\times |r-r'|$ in the COHSEX approximation in units of au Ryd/cell.
 The contours increase in powers of two.
 After Hybertsen and Louie (1986).

 5.2.1.
 Core polarization.
 A disadvantage of using pseudopotentials is a difficulty of including the core states in the calculation of the exchange potential as well as the polarization.
 Within a pseudopotential scheme, it is inevitable that core electrons are treated in an approximate manner.
 The core electron charge densities are frozen at their atomic values in the reference configuration used for constructing the pseudopotential.
 The core electrons and their potential are then eliminated so that there is no possibility for them to relax.
 Core relaxation gives rise to crystal field distortion and strong mixing between 3d and 3p states.
 These single-particle effects are small and can be included a posteriori by comparison with all-electron calculations.
-It is, however, important to take into account many-body effects arising from core relaxation leads to an increase in the ionization energies, a contraction of the valence shell, a reduction of polarizabilities and oscillator strengths of the valence electrons.
+It is, however, important to take into account many-body effects arising from core relaxation since they can be large.
+In atoms with easily polarizable core the inclusion of core relaxation leads to an increase in the ionization energies, a contraction of the valence shell, a reduction of polarizabilities and oscillator strengths of the valence electrons.